Can you pay off your mortgage early?

 Instead of making monthly payments, you can increase the frequency of payments.
 For instance, you could switch from monthly to biweekly payments, making 26 half payments in a year instead of 12 full payments.
 This can result in extra payments being applied annually, helping to pay off your mortgage faster.

-You can add additional funds — say, an extra $50 — to your monthly mortgage payment.
-You’ll need to clarify that these funds should go toward the principal; otherwise, the lender might apply it toward the following month’s payment.
+You can add funds — let’s say an extra $50 — to your monthly mortgage payment.
+You should clarify with your lender that these funds would go toward the principal; otherwise, the lender might apply it toward the following month’s payment.
 Most lenders let you assign the extra payments to the principal online.

 Even a small amount tacked on to your required payment can save you thousands of dollars in interest over the life of the loan.
 On a $250,000 mortgage at 3.25% for 30 years, an extra monthly payment of $50 can cut at least two years off the mortgage and save you $11,405.09 in interest.